Vladimir Cerrón

-Vladimir Roy Cerrón Rojas (born 16 December 1970) is a Peruvian neurosurgeon and politician who served as the regional Governor of Junin from 2011 to 2014 and in 2019.
+Vladimir Roy Cerrón Rojas (born 16 December 1970) is a Peruvian neurosurgeon and politician who served as the regional Governor of Junín from 2011 to 2014 and in 2019.
 His second term was suspended early due to a prior criminal conviction.
 Seven months later, he was suspended to serve a judicial sentence for corruption.
-Journalist Ricardo Uceda wrote in La República that "there was no evidence" for his conviction by the Judiciary; his case was exposed as an example of lawfare in Peru.
+Journalist Ricardo Uceda wrote in La República that "there was no evidence" for his conviction by the Judiciary.

 Cerrón is the founder and Secretary General of the Free Peru party, which won the plurality of seats in the 2021 Peruvian general election.
 Cerrón was also initially the candidate for Second Vice President of Peru on Pedro Castillo's eventually winning presidential ticket but was removed as the candidate before the election due to his conviction on criminal charges of corruption.
 He has been a fugitive from Peruvian authorities since October 2023, with Interpol placing a Blue Notice on Cerrón.
+He was also a presidential candidate in the 2026 general election.